mynk-tmr/notes/ReactJS/Intermediate.md

   />
 ```

-A specialized component is a component that is built from its accepted props to handle one specific case.
+A specialized component is built from props to handle one specific case.
-A container component, is a component that provides the state and behavior to its children components.
+A container component provides the state and behavior to its children components.
-[React's Higher-Order Components](https://www.robinwieruch.de/react-higher-order-components/) can be used for Component Compositions too.

 #### Render Props